Paternity Leave Bereavement Act

 Paternity Leave Bereavement Act Will Include Parents of Babies, Adoption of Children and Surrogacy Arrangements

-The Paternity Leave (Bereavement) Act was rushed through parliament in the final hours before the election campaign started.
-The Act will give new rights to leave and pay to bereaved fathers and partners who lose the child’s mother during or shortly after childbirth.
+The Paternity Leave (Bereavement) Act provides new rights to leave and pay to bereaved fathers and partners who lose the child’s mother during or shortly after childbirth.
 Bereaved parents of adopted children and children born through a surrogacy arrangement will also be covered.
+Commencement regulations were made on 15 December 2025 bringing the Paternity Leave (Bereavement) Act 2024 into force with effect from 29 December 2025.

 Why Was The Paternity Leave (Bereavement) Act Proposed?